LaithAlnajjar/personal-finance-tracker/readme.md

-Here is the `README.md` tailored to your project structure and tech stack, following the exact format you requested.

----

 # Personal Finance & ML Tracker

 This is a full-stack financial management platform designed to track expenses, visualize spending habits, and leverage machine learning for auto-categorization and future spending predictions.